RamiKrispin/awesome-ds-setting/README.md

 Hello 👋

-After setting/reinstalling a couple of machines from scratch in the last few months, I decided for once and for all to document my default data science setting and environment.
+After setting/reinstalling a couple of machines from scratch in the last few months, I decided for once and for all to document my default data science settings and tools I typically used.

-I am working with macOS Montarey but most of the tools in this document are OS agnostic (e.g., Windows, Linux, etc.).

 💡 **A pro tip** 👉🏼 avoid dropping a cup of ☕️ on your machine 🤦🏻‍♂️

+That includes installing programming languages such as R, Julia, and Python and their supporting IDEs RStudio and VScode.
+In addition, set the terminal, git, and install supporting tools such as iTerm2, oh-my-zsh, Docker, etc.

+**Update:** This setting is up-to-date with macOS Ventura.
+However, most of the tools in this document should be OS agnostic (e.g., Windows, Linux, etc.) with some minor modifications.

-This document covers:
+This document covers the following:
 - [Setting Git and SSH](https://github.com/RamiKrispin/awesome-ds-setting/blob/main/README.md#setting-git-and-ssh)
 - [Install Command Lines Tools](https://github.com/RamiKrispin/awesome-ds-setting/blob/main/README.md#install-command-lines-tools)
 - [Install Docker](https://github.com/RamiKrispin/awesome-ds-setting/blob/main/README.md#install-docker)